 ERIC CLAPTON (1945- )

-The Stones and legendary guitarist Eric Clapton have never really collaborated on record, but they have occasionally teamed up onstage.
-(Clapton recorded with the Stones on a remake of Brown Sugar in late 1969, but they stuck with the original instead.)
-Clapton's association and friendship with the Stones stems from the early days, when he would hang around Alexis Korner's scene in London in the same era as the Stones, and got his start from that scene also (the Yardbirds).
-Clapton was one of the names mentioned to replace Brian in 1969, (after he had participated in the Stones' Rock and Roll Circus event in December 1968), then Mick Taylor in 1975, but that never materialized.
+Legendary guitarist Eric Clapton's association and friendship with the Stones stems from the early days, when he would hang around Alexis Korner's scene in London in the same era as the band, and got his start from that scene also (the Yardbirds).
+Clapton recorded with the Stones on a remake of Brown Sugar in late 1970, but they stuck with the original instead.
+(This take was finally issued in 2015.)
+Clapton was one of the names mentioned to replace Brian Jones in 1969 (after he had participated in the Stones' Rock and Roll Circus event in December 1968), then Mick Taylor in 1975, but that never materialized.
 Clapton did "audition" for the Stones, though, in '75 and appeared onstage with them in New York at some of their gigs.
 He did the same at some of their English shows in 1976, even getting to sing on Key to the Highway.